gillbalraj/JavaScript/README.md

 # JavaScript
-This repository contains very simple and effective programs
+This repository contains simple programs that may be asked in exams or interviews.